-EML has a Disclosure and Communications Policy which includes the following principles, consistent with the continuous disclosure obligations under ASX Listing Rules that govern EML's communications:
+EML's Disclosure and Communications Policy includes the following principles, consistent with the continuous disclosure obligations under ASX Listing Rules that govern EML's communications (and subject to any exceptions that may apply under the ASX Listing Rules):

-- EML will, in accordance with the requirements of the ASX Listing Rules, immediately issue to the ASX any information that a reasonable person would expect to have a material effect on the price or value of its securities; - the Group CEO, Group CFO, Group General Counsel and Company Secretary manage the day-to-day continuous disclosure issues and are responsible for compliance, coordinating disclosure and educating employees about EML's Disclosure and Communications Policy; and - all material information issued to the ASX, the Annual Reports, half year and full year results, and presentation material given to analysts, is published on our website.
+EML will, in accordance with the requirements of the ASX Listing Rules, immediately issue to the ASX any information that a reasonable person would expect to have a material effect on the price or value of its securities;

+EML's Disclosure Committee which is comprised of the Group CEO, Group CFO, an Independent non-executive Director appointed by the Board, the Group General Counsel and the Company Secretary, has responsibility for monitoring EML's disclosure obligations and making recommendations to the Board in relation to what information is required to be disclosed to the market.

+all material information issued to the ASX, the Annual Reports, half year and full year results, and presentation material given to analysts, is published on our website.

-The Company Secretary is the primary person responsible for communication with the ASX.
-Only authorised spokespersons can communicate on behalf of EML with shareholders, the media or the investment community.
-The Disclosure and Communication Policy was last updated on 22 April 2022 and is available on our website.
+The Company has appointed the Company Secretary as the person responsible for communication with the ASX in relation to Listing Rule matters.

+Only the Chair, Group CEO and Group CFO or authorised representatives can communicate on behalf of EML with shareholders, the media or the investment community.

+The Disclosure and Communication Policy was last updated on 4 May 2023 and is available on our website.